isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Compilers don't read comments (or design documents) and neither do many programmers (consistently).
-What is expressed in code has a defined semantics and can (in principle) be checked by compilers and other tools.
+What is expressed in code has defined semantics and can (in principle) be checked by compilers and other tools.

 ##### Example